Özlem Zengin

 Özlem Zengin (born 9 September 1969) is a Turkish lawyer and politician.

+Education

 She graduated from the Faculty of Law at Istanbul University in 1990.
 During her graduate years, she wrote for Teklif, a journal on law and actuality.
 After her graduation she lived in the United States for some time.
 She had a teaching position following her return.
 Between 1998 and 2001 she worked as a producer and speaker for the TV show Hayatın İçinden at the TV channel Kanal 7.
 In 2001 she founded IKAMER (Istanbul Woman and Family Research Centre) with her close friends.
 She also started working as a self-employed lawyer.
 In 2003 she was elected as a member of the AKP Istanbul Provincial Board.
 Since 2005 she has had the responsibility of promotion and media activities as a director.
 Until 2011, she worked as a member of the provincial board without any intervals.